CODE OF CONDUCT

 - Confirmation of the emergency may be requested from the individual’s agency/supervisor.

-This applies to two day certificate training only eg. Standard First Aid and CPR, Non-Violent Crisis Intervention (CPI) – please contact THTC for confirmation.
+This applies to the following two-day trainings only – Standard First Aid and CPR, Non-Violent Crisis Intervention (CPI), Understanding and Managing Aggressive Behaviour, Defusing Hostility – please contact THTC for confirmation.

 This does not apply to individuals who arrive late/or leave early for a full and/or half day workshop and are refused admittance by the presenter and/or do not receive a certificate of attendance.
 For full and/or half day workshops, the complete workshop must be re-taken.